Tojikan/znz-roll20/docs/p4a-weapon-fields.md

 ### Energy Cost ###

 When making a melee attack, different weapons have different energy requirements.
 After all, swinging a heavy chainsaw is much more energy-intensive then stabbing with a knife.
-Each melee attack consumes energy and the Energy cost field determines how much energy.
+Each melee attack consumes energy and the Energy cost field determines how much energy is used.

 ### Damage ###

 Both melee and ranged weapons have a damage field.
-Damage fields are straightforward - you type in the dice rolled when determining damage, such as 1d6 or 1d10+2.
+Damage fields are simple dice notation, such as 1d6 or 1d10+2.

 You can enter a limited set of dice notation: